Skip to content

 Tutorial: Java Testing (JavaScript)

-In this section, you will learn how to record and execute a Rapise script against a Java applications.
-We will show you have to test the following three different types of Java application:
+In this section, you will learn how to record and execute a Rapise script against Java applications.
+We will show you how to test the following three different types of Java applications:

 • Java AWT Apps